yrdeboer/vllm-blackwell-showcase/README.md

 ## 1. Architectural Justification: Why Compile vLLM from Source on NVIDIA Blackwell (`sm_120`)?
 A mere `pip install vllm` did not work for my RTX-5090 setup.
 Pip noticed my custom pytorch nightly build that I needed because of its Blackwell architecture support and would "downgrade" it, which in turn led to runtime errors.
+I also wanted to create vLLM binaries optimised for the RTX-5090 (using CUDA toolkit 13.2 nvcc compiler), while also keeping my PyTorch built, which was buitl against 12.8.

 ### 1. Hardcoding Blackwell Native SASS and Eliminating Binary Bloat
 Standard upstream wheels are distributed as "fat binaries" containing intermediate PTX or compiled SASS (Source Assembly) for multiple legacy architectures (e.g., `sm_80`, `sm_89`, `sm_90`).
 By explicitly defining: